JingQ7/News-Scraper-and-Text-Clustering-with-K-Means/README.md

-# py_NewsSpider and Text Clustering with K-means
+# NewsSpider and Text Clustering with K-means

 Ability to scraping Globalnews.ca to collect data, and clustering news stories with K-Means model.